 The import tax is another federal tax that applies to the permanent import of goods in the country.
 It has variable rates, depending on the product.

-Property and transfer taxes apply on real estate transactions and owned property.
+Property and transfer taxes apply to real estate transactions and owned property.

 Our team specializing in company formation in Brazil and taxation can give you more information about the applicable taxes.